 And again, because each dog is inherently unique, yours may display other signs of stress that are not listed above.
 Keep a close eye on your dog’s behavior and whether they’re acting in ways they normally wouldn’t.
 You know your dog best!

-How to Calm a Dog During a Storm
+How to Calm Your Dog During a Storm

 Making it through a storm can be challenging for pet parents too.
 If you’ve ever witnessed your dog during a storm, you probably know all too well how upsetting it can be to watch them tremble with fear and how frustrating it can be trying to figure out ways to calm them down in the moment.